-The National Planning Policy Framework (published March 2012; last updated July 2018) Section 16 (NPPF) and other parts provide general guidance on implementing the provisions of The Act.
+The National Planning Policy Framework, published March 2012, last updated 20th July 2021, (the NPPF) section 16 and other parts provide planning policies that reinforce the implementation of The Act.

-Paragraph 186 requires Local Planning Authorities to ensure that a conservation area 'justifies such status because of its special architectural or historic interest and that the concept of conservation is not devalued through the designation of areas that lack special interest'.
-The reviews have looked at the existing conservation areas to identify those parts no longer held to be of sufficient merit to warrant designation and other places beyond the existing boundary that may warrant inclusion.
+Paragraph 191 requires LPA's to ensure that a conservation area "justifies such status because of its special architectural or historic interest and that the concept of conservation is not devalued through the designation of areas that lack special interest".

+The review programme examines the existing conservation area designations to identify those parts no longer held to be of sufficient merit to warrant designation and other places beyond the existing boundary that may warrant inclusion.

-The NPPF's Glossary identifies listed buildings and conservation areas as 'designated heritage assets'.
+The NPPF defines conservation areas as 'designated heritage assets'.
 Harm to or loss of a building or feature that contributes positively to the character or appearance of a conservation area would thus be held to be harmful to a designated heritage asset.

 The provisions of The Act talk in terms of setting for listed buildings but not conservation areas.
-However paragraph 189 of the NPPF makes no such distinction and the impact of development on the setting of conservation areas may be given consideration when determining applications held to be within the setting of a conservation area.
+However, paragraph 194 of the NPPF makes no such distinction and the impact of development on the setting of all heritage assets, including conservation areas, must be given consideration when determining applications that affect them.

-The provisions of paragraph 193 of the NPPF allocate 'great weight' to the conservation of designated heritage assets, echoing the 'special regard' for preserving listed buildings and 'special attention' paid to preserving or enhancing conservation areas.
+The provisions of paragraph 199 of the NPPF allocate 'great weight' to the conservation of designated heritage assets, echoing the 'special regard' for preserving listed buildings and 'special attention' paid to preserving or enhancing conservation areas set out in The Act.

-Decisions on applications affecting designated heritage assets shall be made having regard to the importance of the asset, the level of harm caused and the justification for that harm in terms of wider public benefits.
+Decisions on applications affecting designated heritage assets shall be made having regard to the importance of the asset, the level of harm caused and any public benefits that might counterweigh that harm.